-The Executive Directors are entitled to free Private Medical Insurance cover with the Society for themselves, their spouse or partner and dependent children.
-The Society also pays the insurance premium for an Income Protection policy held in the Chief Executive's name.
+The Executive Directors are entitled to free Private Medical Insurance cover for themselves, their spouse or partner and dependent children.

 External fees received

 No external fees were received by any executive during the year.

 Independent Non-Executive Directors

 Independent Non-Executive Directors, including the Board Chair, are remunerated solely by fees.
 They do not receive any incentive payments or other benefit entitlements from the Society.